 Chris is an exercise physiologist with a particular interest in the pathophysiology and treatment of exercise intolerance in people with chronic disease.
 Much of his research has focused on the acute and chronic physiological effects of ischaemia, and how these relate to the mechanisms of exercise intolerance in peripheral arterial disease (PAD) and abdominal aortic aneurysm (AAA).
 He has published a number of clinical studies investigating the effects of exercise rehabilitation in PAD, and these studies are underpinned by experimental investigations of muscle metabolism and morphology, microcirculation and angiogenesis, limb blood flow, endothelial function and muscle fatigue.

 He has also applied his expertise in blood flow and cardiovascular assessment to investigations of sympathoexcitatory stressors, including weightlessness during parabolic flight, and to studies of recovery strategies, such as cold water immersion, for elite athletes.

-Chris leads the VasoActive research group at USC which currently includes 1 postdoctoral fellow (Dr Tom Bailey), 7 PhD students, Honours students, and casual research assistants.
+Chris leads the VasoActive research group at USC which currently includes 1 postdoctoral fellow (Dr Tom Bailey), 8 PhD students, 3 Masters students, and casual research assistants.
 He is a member of the leadership teams for the Inflammation and Healing (Inflame) Research Cluster and the Cluster for Health Improvement (CHI) at USC.

-Projects are currently being offered across a broad range of topics, including sports performance, clinical exercise physiology, and integrated systems physiology (e.g. cardiovascular and respiratory).
-Expressions of interest will remain open throughout the year and enquiries are welcome from eligible Honours, Masters, PhD, and Postdoctoral candidates.
+Projects are currently being offered by Dr Askew’s group across a broad range of topics.
+Expressions of interest are welcome from prospective Honours, Masters, PhD, and Postdoctoral candidates.